AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/translation.md

 ## Configure the legacy translation workflow

 It is recommended that you use the latest translation workflow, which provides enhanced performance.
-However, if you want to use, you can configure the legacy translation workflow.
+However, if you want to use the legacy translation workflow, you can configure it.

 Use the instructions given in [Configuration overrides](download-install-additional-config-override.md#) to create the configuration file.
 In the configuration file, provide the following (property) details to configure the legacy translation workflow: